Adobe-Marketing-Cloud/target-atjs-extensions/README.md

 * /src/ contains the original extension source code, uncompressed with comments.

 These extensions are provided free to developers as a starting point to integrate at.js with their single page application.
 Customization may be required to integrate successfully with your single page app.

+This repository is a work-in-progress.
+Please check commits for version history.
+These extensions are only to be used with an at.js deployment of the Adobe Target solution.